 National Counterintelligence Executive

-Evanina was born and raised in Peckville, Pa.
-He holds a bachelor’s degree in Public Administration from Wilkes University in Wilkes Barre, Pa. and a master’s degree in Educational Leadership from Arcadia University in Philadelphia, Pa.
-Evanina is married and has one child.
+Mr. Evanina was born and raised in Peckville, PA.
+He holds a Bachelor’s Degree in Public Administration from Wilkes University in Wilkes Barre, PA, and a Master’s Degree in Educational Leadership from Arcadia University in Philadelphia.
+Mr. Evanina is married and has two children.